 This sprawling "victory garden" actually sprang to life on somebody else’s property—land that was up for sale.
-A local realtor gave my grandfather and company the green light to plant on it with one proviso: keep the place neat and clean.
+A local realtor gave my grandfather and company the green light to plant on it with one proviso: Keep the place neat and clean.
 This sort of informal handshake wouldn't and couldn’t possibly cut it today.
 In essence, the garden’s days were numbered from the outset.
 Its demise could have come at any moment, without warning, and it subsequently did.
-Still, we somehow assumed it would endure forever.
-It was so much a part our lives—a neighborhood fixture.
-Big parties were regularly thrown in the garden during summertime holidays and on weekends, while games of horseshoes were regularly played on a makeshift horseshoe pit.
+Still, one and all in the neighborhood somehow assumed it would endure forever.
+It was so much a part our lives—an area fixture.
+Big parties were regularly thrown in the garden during summertime holidays and on weekends, while games of horseshoes were played in a makeshift horseshoe pit.
 The conscientious caretakers of this piece of earth not only converted a vacant parcel of urban terra firma into an oasis of green for more than a decade, but they also drank a brewery’s worth of beer within its confines.

 When, in the name of progress, the garden was plowed under in 1971, it was a body blow to an awful lot of people, including the nine-year-old me.
 Written by neighbors, a short obituary even appeared in the local paper, the Riverdale Press.
 It was headlined: “Bulldozers Plow Under Garden of Paradise…Last Kingsbridge Farm.”